openretriever/retriever/README.md

 - ...

 ## Development

+- See our Notion page for more documents and tracking progress.
-- steps for pushing your code
+- Steps for pushing your code:
     1. create a new branch with `<type>/<short-description>-<date>`
         1. use e.g., `bugfix/<name>-<date>`
         2. different types: e.g., `general/...`, `bugfix/...`, `feature/...`, …